504 Plan vs IEP: What Every Teacher Needs to Know

 IDEA provides the most strong procedural safeguards in special education law.
 Parents must receive prior written notice before the school proposes or refuses to change the identification, evaluation, or placement of their child.
 They have the right to give or withhold consent at each stage.
 They can request an Independent Educational Evaluation (IEE) at public expense if they disagree with the school's evaluation.
 If a dispute arises, parents can pursue mediation, file a state complaint, or request a due process hearing before an impartial hearing officer.
 IDEA also includes the "stay-put" provision: during any dispute, the student remains in their current placement until the matter is resolved.

 Section 504 safeguards are less extensive but still meaningful.
 Parents must receive notice of any actions the school takes regarding identification, evaluation, or placement under 504.
 They have the right to examine relevant records.
 If they disagree with the school's decisions, they can request an impartial hearing at the local level.
 They can also file a complaint directly with the Office for Civil Rights.
-However, 504 does not include a stay-put provision, does not require consent for evaluation (only notice), and does not guarantee the right to an independent evaluation at public expense.
+However, 504 does not include a stay-put provision.
+It does not require consent for evaluation (only notice) and does not guarantee the right to an independent evaluation at public expense.

 For teachers, the practical takeaway is straightforward.
 Document your observations carefully and consistently.
 Attend meetings prepared with data.
 If a parent raises concerns about their child's plan, direct them to the school's 504 coordinator or the special education department, depending on which plan is in place.
 Know the difference so you can point families towards the right resource.

 The UK's EHCP process shares many features with the US IEP: formal assessment, legally binding provisions, annual review, and a right of appeal.
 SEN Support in the UK, like the 504 Plan, operates at the school level with less formal documentation requirements.
-UK readers looking for a comprehensive guide to the SEND framework should see our full article on special educational needs and our guide to the Graduated Approach.
+UK readers looking for a thorough guide to the SEND framework should see our full article on special educational needs and our guide to the Graduated Approach.

 One notable difference is that the UK's Graduated Approach (Assess, Plan, Do, Review) is embedded as a required first step before escalating to an EHCP, whereas in the US, MTSS/RTI is widely used but not federally required as a prerequisite for IEP evaluation.
 Understanding how to build SEND-friendly learning environments is central to both systems.
 UK teachers can also benefit from our guide to EHCP annual reviews, which explains the UK equivalent of the IEP annual review process in detail.

 You do not need to be a special education expert to be effective at supporting students with IEPs and 504 Plans.
-You need to know what the plan says, implement it consistently, and document what happens.
+You need to know what the plan says, use it consistently, and document what happens.

 Read every plan at the start of the year.
 This sounds obvious, but surveys of general education teachers consistently show that many do not read their students' accommodation plans thoroughly.
-Set aside time during the first week to review each plan, note the specific accommodations, and flag anything you are unsure how to implement.
+Set aside time during the first week to review each plan, note the specific accommodations, and flag anything you are unsure how to use.
 Contact the case manager or 504 coordinator with questions before the student encounters a situation where the accommodation should have been in place.

 Document your implementation.
 Keep a simple log of when and how you provide accommodations.
 This protects you professionally and provides data for the team.
 When an accommodation is not working, your documentation is the evidence the team needs to revise the plan.
 A spreadsheet with dates, accommodation provided, and brief notes on student response is sufficient.